Omar Alshogre

-Omar Alshogre (عمر الشغري) is a Syrian refugee, a public speaker and a human rights activist.
-He is currently the Director for Detainee Affairs at the Syrian Emergency Task Force.
+Omar Alshogre (عمر الشغري) is a Syrian refugee, public speaker, and human rights activist.
+He is currently the director for detainee affairs at the Syrian Emergency Task Force.
 He is known for his efforts to raise awareness of human rights abuses in Syria and his personal experience of torture and starvation by the Assad regime during his three years of detention.

-Alshogre, born in al-Bayda in 1995, is now a Swedish resident.
+Alshogre, born in al-Bayda in 1995.
 He is among the few people to have survived Assad's prisons prior to their dissolution in 2024 and had the position to share his experience.

 Biography

 Arrest

 The Assad regime first arrested Alshogre for participating in an anti-government protest when he was 15 years old.
 The regime jailed him for two days and subsequently released him.
 The regime arrested him seven times between 2011 and 2013.

 On November 16, 2012, while visiting his cousins, armed militiamen entered his house and arrested Omar alongside his cousins, Bashir, Nour, and Rashad.
 The militiamen sent them to military Intelligence in central Tartus for investigation.
 Bashir and Rashad would both die in prison.
 Alshogre then spent a total of three years in detention.